ufidon/cd/mod2/comdes.md

 Decoding
 ---
 - An n-bit binary code is capable of representing up to $2^n$ distinct elements of coded information
-- Decoding is the conversion of an n-bit input code to an m-bit output code with $n ≤ m ≤ 2n$, done by a n–to–m-line decoder
+- Decoding is the conversion of an n-bit input code $m_i$ to an m-bit output code with $n ≤ m ≤ 2^n$, done by a n–to–m-line decoder
   - generates no more than $2^n$ minterms from the n input variables
+  - so only one output value $D_i$ is set to be 1 for each input value $m_i$
 - 1-to-2 decoder:
    - $D[1:0]=[A,\overline{A}]$
    - $D_i=m_i$